South Carolina's only women senators to resist new abortion restrictions up for debate

 The Republican-led state Senate on Tuesday is expected to debate a bill banning most abortions after an ultrasound detects cardiac activity, generally around six weeks and before most people know they are pregnant.

-But the proposal includes new regulations inserted by the Republican-dominated South Carolina House last week during proceedings slowed by hundreds of Democrats' amendments across two days.
+But the proposal includes new regulations inserted by the Republican-dominated South Carolina House last week during proceedings slowed by hundreds of amendments from Democrats across two days.

 House Republicans axed a section allowing minors to petition the court for an abortion up to 12 weeks of pregnancy.
 They also added a requirement that biological fathers pay child support beginning at conception.